MindscapeHQ/raygun4wordpress/README.md

 5. Save your changes
 6. Done!

-## Pulse - Real User Monitoring
+## Real User Monitoring

 As of 1.8 of Raygun4WP plugin you can enable [real user monitoring](https://raygun.com/products/real-user-monitoring).

-This feature can be enabled via the Settings page under **Pulse - Real User Monitoring**.
+This feature can be enabled via the Settings page under **Real User Monitoring**.

 User information will be sent along if you have the unique user tracking feature enabled.